dryu99/uberdash/README.md

 ## Development + Testing
 - **Frontend**: on your local machine, cd into `frontend/` and run `npm start` to boot up the React app.
+- **Backend**:
-- **Backend**: to effectively test whether our REST api works as intended, install any piece of software that can easily let you make REST requests to a server.
+  - to effectively test whether our REST api works as intended, install any piece of software that can easily let you make REST requests to a server.
 If your request is meant to modify the database, you will also have to  check the database state with `sqlplus` like we had to do for tutorial 7.
 Some good choices for REST communication software are:
     - vscode extension 'REST Client'
     - Postman
+  - every time you make changes to the backend, you will have to move the changed files onto the server.
+Even with cyberduck this is tedious but oh well, if anyone knows how to automate this please let us know 😬
 - **End-to-End**: in `frontend/src/services/`, we have JS modules that can make REST requests to our backend with the npm `axios` library.
 Each module should be responsible for one respective endpoint and database table e.g. `customers.js` is responsible for making requests to the customers endpoint in the backend, and therefore making queries to the CUSTOMERS table in the database.